Xunnamius/strongbox3/README.md

 #### Argument SwitchCrypt Does Not Fail

-(Expand on this) The same attack doesn't work with SwitchCrypt because each write and overwrite occurs with a different keystream.
+The same attack doesn't work with StrongBox or SwitchCrypt because each write and overwrite occurs with a different keystream.

 ### Experiment 2: Evil Password Change (CPA)